Student Exchange Programme

 Global Studies majors are encouraged to participate in international exchanges.
 Our programme is constantly evolving and working to house some of the most innovative exchange opportunities.
 See below regarding some of our established and Global Studies-housed exchange opportunities.

 Students who choose to study abroad can essentially study anywhere in any program or country in the world.
 The process of getting credit for courses done elsewhere is called mapping.
 Due to the multidisciplinary nature of the programme, the mapping procedure for GL majors differs slightly from other majors.
-Please view the instructions in the slides: Module Mapping Procedure.
+Please view the instructions in the slides: Course Mapping Procedure.
 If you have further concerns, please write to sypang@nus.edu.sg.

-Global Studies Exchange Opportuntities
+Global Studies Exchange Opportunities

 Geneva Diplomacy Negotiation Simulation